Impulse vector

-An impulse vector is a mathematical tool to graphically design and analyze input shapers that could suppress residual vibration.
-The impulse vector can be applied for both undamped and underdamped systems, and for both positive and negative impulses in a unified way.
+An impulse vector, also known as Kang vector, is a mathematical tool used to graphically design and analyze input shapers that can suppress residual vibration.
+The impulse vector can be applied to both undamped and underdamped systems, as well as to both positive and negative impulses in a unified manner.
 The impulse vector makes it easy to obtain impulse time and magnitude of the input shaper graphically.

-A vector concept for an input shaper was first introduced by W. Singhose for undamped systems with positive impulses, and an impulse vector was first introduced by C.-G. Kang to generalize Singhose idea to underdamped systems with positive and negative impulses.
+A vector concept for an input shaper was first introduced by W. Singhose for undamped systems with positive impulses.
+Building on this idea, C.-G. Kang introduced the impulse vector (or Kang vector) to generalize Singhose's idea to undamped and underdamped systems with positive and negative impulses.